An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Our Approach

-\textbf{Part 1: Diverse Evaluation Strategies (\circled{1} of Figure~\ref{fig:approach}).} Given a requirement \( x \), a generated software artifact \( y \), and a reference solution \( r \), this component defines five distinct correctness evaluation strategies to assess the correctness of the generated software artifact \( y \) from diverse perspectives.
+\textbf{Stage 1: Diverse Evaluation Strategies (\circled{1} of Figure~\ref{fig:approach}).} Given a requirement \( x \), a generated software artifact \( y \), and a reference solution \( r \), this part defines five distinct correctness evaluation strategies to assess the correctness of the generated software artifact \( y \) from diverse perspectives.

-\textbf{Part 2: Dynamic Team Formation (\circled{2} of Figure~\ref{fig:approach}).} Given the five evaluation strategies, this part aims to assemble an effective subset, referred to as a ``team'', from these strategies.
-Importantly, the team selection is performed dynamically for each dataset, allowing the assembled team to adapt to the characteristics of different datasets.
+\textbf{Stage 2: Dynamic Team Formation (\circled{2} of Figure~\ref{fig:approach}).} Given the five evaluation strategies, this stage aims to assemble an effective subset, referred to as a ``team'', from these strategies.
+This process enables the assembled team to adapt to varying dataset characteristics while reducing the costs of using LLMs.

-\textbf{Part 3: Correctness Score Generation (\circled{3} of Figure~\ref{fig:approach}).} Once the team is determined, it is used to evaluate the correctness of data samples in the evaluation dataset, generating individual scores for each data sample.
+\textbf{Stage 3: Correctness Score Generation (\circled{3} of Figure~\ref{fig:approach}).} Once the team is determined, it is used to evaluate the correctness of data samples in the evaluation dataset, generating individual scores for each data sample.
 These individual scores are then aggregated to produce the final correctness score.